🍼Hungry cry detected94%

 About the Author

-Engineer and parent.
-Built Anvaya Smart after experiencing first-hand the anxiety of monitoring a newborn.
+A team of engineers and parents who built Anvaya Smart after experiencing first-hand the anxiety of monitoring a newborn.
 7+ years in AI sensing systems.
-IIT Hyderabad alumni.
+IIT research partnerships.

 Related Articles